 This core indicator evaluates the status of abundance of wintering waterbirds in the Baltic Sea region.
 The wintering waterbirds are considered to reflect good status when at least 75% of the considered species deviate less than 30% downwards (species laying more than one egg per year) or 20% downwards (species laying one egg per year) from the baseline condition during the reference period 1991-2000.

-In the period 2011-2015, the abundance of wintering waterbirds in the Baltic Sea was not in a good status, because 74% of the species assessed achieved the threshold value (at least 75% of species meeting threshold value indicates good status).
-The evaluation could be applied to four species groups of which two groups, namely surface feeders and pelagic feeders, achieved good status (≥75% of species meeting threshold value), whereas benthic feeders and grazing feeders did not reach the threshold value.
-No evaluation was possible for wading feeders.
+In the period 2011-2016, the abundance of wintering waterbirds in the Baltic Sea was in a good status, because 82% of the species assessed achieved the threshold value (at least 75% of species meeting threshold value indicates good status).
+The evaluation could be applied to five species groups of which three groups, namely surface feeders, pelagic feeders and wading feeders, achieved good status (≥75% of species meeting threshold value), whereas benthic feeders and grazing feeders did not reach the threshold value.
+These assessments only reflect the status of coastal waters, because waterbird species wintering predominantly in the open sea are not considered.

 The confidence of the evaluations is estimated to be intermediate.